EVERETTE HODGE COMMUNITY CENTER

-Kingston, NY 12402
+Kingston, NY 12401

-Staff: 1 full-time/3 part-time
+Staff: 4 full-time/8 part-time

-ANCILLARY SERVICES: The program is committed to building opportunities for community members to work together to make Kingston a healthier community, one which promotes and acknowledges positive behaviors and decision-making among youth.
+ANCILLARY SERVICES: The program is committed to building opportunities for community members to work together to make Kingston a healthier community and one which promotes and acknowledges positive behaviors and decision-making among youth.
 The program also collects data and maintains statistics to analyze the success of program initiatives and identify significant new community trends.

 Beginning in January 2019, the After School Program was restructured and began utilizing a group cohort model.
 Participants were divided by school grade into three groups, including Kindergarten and 1st grade, 2nd through 4th grade, and 5th grade and up.
 This new model allows staff to give more focused attention to each youth and ensures that the program is offering developmentally appropriate activities for each group.

 In Summer 2019, the agency established a new 5 week Summer Youth Development Program for homeless and at-risk youth in Kingston.
 The program provided life skills workshops, journaling and small group reading circles, physical fitness activities and games, and weekly recreational/educational field trips.
 The program was located at the George Washington Elementary School, which included the use of three large classrooms, the gymnasium, cafeteria, and playground.
 The program was supported by the Kingston City School District, the City of Kingston, and Ulster County.